petersmagnusson/base62/README.md

 compared to larger chunks, of course, and with minimal impact on quality - in fact you would need to go to chunk sizes well above 512 bytes to see much difference.
 Conversely, smaller chunks lead to significantly worse encoding.

+Given our chunking of 256 bits, if we compare with theoretically optimal b62 encoding, and we as above restrict input sizes to be a multiples of 4 bytes (32 bits), then for sizes up to 812 bytes (6496 bits) this algorithm is optimal, and for sizes up to 7052 bytes (56416 bits) it is behind optimum by at most one character.

 ## Issues with Base64